anandcu3/assignment-1-765837/README.md

-# Assignment Assignment_NR  Your_STUDENTID
+# Assignment 1  765837

-> Guide line: This is the file where you will explain the structure of your assignment delivery.
-Remember to replace **Assignment_NR** with the number of the assignment (e.g., 1, 2, 3, or 4) and **Your_STUDENTID** with your student number.
-Remove all guidelines from the template.
+The code is in `code` directory
+  Setup instructions are available at `reports/etup_README.md`

+data files are in the `data` directory

+logs are in `logs` directory

+`reports` directory contains the main report and the resources for the report